Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 See ships in OG convoys

-Sept.
-17 Gibraltar HG 73 Sunk - See "Final Fate" below
+Sunk - See "Final Fate" below

 Some Convoy Voyages:

 * Going back to Page 1 of the archive documents, we see that Varangeberg sailed from Oban on Nov.
-25, put back on the 29th, left Oban again on Dec.
+25, put back on the 29th(?), left Oban again on Dec.
 3, returned on the 7th "owing to weather", departing again on Dec.
 17, with arrival Freetown on Jan.
 9-1941, as already mentioned.

 Varangberg narrowly escaped Admiral Hipper's attack on Convoy SLS 64, which had left Freetown on Jan.
 30-1941.
 (Hipper had been notified of Convoy HG 53 and had been given orders to attack it, so that when SLS 64 appeared it was assumed this was the reported convoy).
-Please follow the link to SLS 64 for details of the ensuing battle - see also Borgestad (sunk).
+Please follow the link to SLS 64 for details of the ensuing battle - see also Borgestad, which was sunk.
 Varangberg eventually reached Gibraltar unharmed on Febr.
 17, then proceeded to the U.K. on Febr.
-20 with Convoy HG 54, arriving Oban on March 11 - she had a cargo of iron ore, and her destination is given as Middlesbrough, where she later arrived on March 19.
+20 with Convoy HG 54, arriving Oban on March 11 - she had a cargo of iron ore, and her destination is given as Middlesbrough, where she later arrived on March 19 (Page 1).
 Several of the other ships from Convoy SLS 64 had also taken part in HG 54.
 The escort's report on passage is also available for this convoy.
 The following month, we find her in Convoy OG 60*, which sailed from Liverpool on Apr.
 26 and arrived Gibraltar May 10; Varangberg, however, started out from Oban on Apr.
 27 and arrived Huelva May 11 - see Page 2.

-For more information on all the other Norwegian ships named on this page, please see the alphabet index below, or use the Master Ship Index.
+For more information on all the other Norwegian ships mentioned here, please see the alphabet index at the end of this page, or go to the Master Ship Index.

 Related external links: